mikamautnerrohde/researchproject/rp-project-manual.md

 To grade the different components or to get a better idea about the expected level, please consult the respective grading rubric.

 The final report is graded by both the internal and the external assessor.
-Their grades are averaged to arrive at a final score for the report, except if the difference between their grades is more than or equal to 1 point.
+Their grades are averaged to arrive at a final score for the report, *except if the difference between their grades is more than or equal to 1 point*.
 In that case, the two assessors are expected to discuss their considerations with each other and arrive at a consensus grade.
 If such consensus cannot be reached, the examiner should reach out to the programme.